Summer Conference Video

-We have entertainment for the whole family: Music and dance, an old-fashioned Country Fair, farmer's market, games and fun.
+This is an event for the whole family: Music, dance, films, games, animal rides, and meet-ups.
 Modest registration, inexpensive dorm rooms, camping and delicious, wholesome organic meals.